-‘major presence in contemporary non-fiction.’
-In this remarkable new collection of essays, she brings together a career’s worth of writing about art, making a brilliant and inspiring case for why it matters, especially in the turbulent political weather of the 21st century.
+In this remarkable, inspiring collection of essays, Olivia Laing makes a brilliant case for why art matters, especially in the turbulent political weather of the 21st century.

-In a frightening political moment, in which the humantities are being catastrophically undervalued, we’re often told that art can’t really change anything.
+We’re often told art can’t change anything.
 Laing argues that it can.
 It changes how we see the world.
-It gives us X-ray vision.
 It makes plain inequalities and it offers fertile new ways of living.

 UK publication date: 16 April * US publication date: 12 May